March 2025 Update

 New products and better textures

 At the same time, much more detailed textures can now be used for 3D models.
-Different fabric types can be represented more realistically, which makes a big difference especially with high-quality or functional textiles.
+Different fabric types can be represented more realistically, which makes a big difference especially for high-quality or functional textiles.

 Redesigned color management

-Cutting patterns for laser cutter preparation
+Prepare cutting patterns for laser cutters

 Surface management for maximum control